weilandia/coding-for-managers/intro/lecture-notes.md

 * [Github](https://github.com)

 ### IDE/CLI
-An Integrated Development Environment (IDE) is a software that combines several tools a software developer needs into one place.
+An Integrated Development Environment (IDE) is program that combines several tools a software developer needs into one place.
 An IDE usually acts as a text editor, a debugger and a compiler.
-One IDE that we are going to use is Cloud 9.
-With this tool you will be able to write some code and directly compile it through Cloud 9.
+The IDE we are going to use in this class is called Cloud 9.
+With this tool you will be able to write code and directly execute it online without ever putting anything on your own computer.

 * Create our first workspace in Cloud9
     * HTML5